Editorial: Person-caused fires infuriating - Lake Cowichan Gazette

 We’ve also seen far too many cigarette ends discarded in bark mulch beside sidewalks and parking lots of late.
 This material may be used to try to keep moisture in the ground for the landscaping, but this time of year it is just waiting to smoulder into a small fire with application of a fire source, and any breeze or lack of notice can rapidly turn such a thing into a conflagration.

-While the Interior watches nervously as storms bring lightning to their area, sparking wildfires nobody can prevent, it’s incredibly frustrating to have to expend resources to fight fires caused by sheer carelessness.
+In the Interior storms brought dry lightning to the area, sparking wildfires nobody can prevent.
+It’s incredibly frustrating to have to expend resources to fight fires caused by sheer carelessness at the same time.

+In the Cowichan Lake area, where people live on the edge of and actually in the woods that surround the communities, the danger of fire is as close as that beautiful wilderness that defines the place.

 A campfire ban is now in effect for our entire region, and we hope people will heed the prohibition.
-They’re likely to do so at campsites where there are plenty of people around, but the most concerning are those out in the bush.
+They’re likely to do so at campsites where there are plenty of people around to take them to task if they try to light a flame, but the most concerning are those out in the bush.
+Some folks feel that if they are out of sight they can do whatever they like.

 All it takes is a spark landing in the wrong place.
 Having some flames to roast some marshmallows isn’t worth it.